networknt/light-4j/logging/README.md

 ```

-By default logging is enabled in logging.yml, if you want to disable it
+By default logging is enabled in logging.yml. if you want to disable it,
-just add the logging.yml file in your resource folder and make that property to false.
+just add the logging.yml file in your resource folder and make enabled property to false in logging.yml.